bootstrapworld/curriculum/lessons/order-of-operations/langs/en-us/slides.md

 When converting a Circle of Evaluation to code, it's useful to imagine a spider crawling through the circle from the left and exiting on the right.

-The first thing the spider does is cross over a curved line (an open parenthesis!), then visit the operation @ifproglang{wescheme}{- also called the _function_ -} at the top.
+The first thing the spider does is cross over a curved line - an open parenthesis - then visit the function @ifproglang{pyret}{ or operation} at the top.

-After that, she crawls from left to right, visiting each of the inputs@ifproglang{wescheme}{ to the function}.
+After that, she crawls from left to right, visiting each of the inputs.
 Finally, she has to leave the circle by crossing another curved line (a close parenthesis).

 ---
 {layout="Investigate"}